leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

 Fantastic! 🚀

-We now have a table easy to visualize with exactly what we need.
-We could access it with something like JupyterHub if we want to use notebooks for data analysis or we can use a visualization tool like Metabase to build dashboards on top of it.
+We can now easily visualize the table with the required data.
+We have multiple options to access this table, such as using JupyterHub for data analysis via notebooks or using Metabase, a visualization tool, to create interactive dashboards.

-**Note**: for the purposes of this proof of concept, we assumed the underlying data is static and we process it all at once.
-That use case is fine for analytical purposes (when we want to study past behavior) but it doesn't paint the full picture of a blockchain.
-In order to productionize this pipeline, we have to process new blocks efficiently.
-We have to setup Airbyte to extract blocks from where it was last time it ran and we have to [update our dbt models to process only the data incrementally](https://docs.getdbt.com/docs/build/incremental-models).
+It's important to note that for this proof of concept, we assumed the underlying data is static and processed all of it at once.
+This approach is suitable for analytical purposes when we want to study past behavior.
+However, it doesn't provide the complete picture of a blockchain.
+To productionize this pipeline, we need to process new blocks efficiently.
+This involves setting up Airbyte to extract blocks from where it previously stopped and updating our dbt models to [process new data incrementally](https://docs.getdbt.com/docs/build/incremental-models).

 ---
 ---